Software Development

 • Data design there are also recorded lectures here.
 NoSQL is introduced which you never want to use if not writing a temporary prototype as doing updates and inserts as JSON is a convoluted mess.

 • Make things learnable anyone should be able to figure out your software without overly relying on documentation.
-Notable examples of software where you cannot do anything without extensive docs are Tailwind CSS and Git.

 • Good UIX design basics.